James M. Hutchings wrote in his In the Heart of the Sierras:

 1919

-Under Auspices of the
+Under the Auspices of the

 Sierra Club

-To Remember
+to Remember

 Captain George Anderson

-Who First Ascended this Dome in
+who First Ascended this Dome in

 1875

-A photo plate in the same issue shows "The new cable stairway up Half Dome" (Plate XXX).
+A photo-plate in the same issue shows "The new cable stairway up Half Dome" (Plate XXX).
 It is clear from the picture, that some kind of wooden or metal stairs were built between the cables on the steepest part of the lower segment of the cable route.
 The stairs didn't survive long, and were never replaced later.
 Description of the route also mentioned "safety belts" fastened to the cables.
 I don't know when the use of those (quite impracticable) belts was discontinued.

 Another description of the new cable route can be found in the Report of the Director of the National Park Service to the Secretary of the Interior For the Fiscal Year Ended June 30, 1919, Washington, 1919, p.
 67: